TritonDataCenter/sdc-cloudapi/docs/index.md

 ## ListMachineMetadata (GET /:login/machines/:id/metadata)

-Returns the complete set of metadata associated with this machine.
+Returns the complete set of metadata associated with this instance.

 ### Inputs

 **Field**   | **Type** | **Description**
 ----------- | -------- | ---------------
-credentials | Boolean  | Whether or not to return machine credentials.
+credentials | Boolean  | Whether or not to return instance credentials.
 Defaults to false

 ### Returns